fernandezfran/aelm/README.md

 biased trajectory, _biased_traj.xyz_ (that can be simulated, for example, with [GEMS](https://github.com/alexispaz/GEMS)) in the same directory as the script.

+You can also check the jupyter notebook in the example folder.

 ## Requirements